 The Hot Springs Area Cultural Alliance hosted a free two-day outdoor festival held as part of the annual 10-day Hot Springs Arts & The Park celebration of the arts.
 Art Springs is a juried arts festival bursting with local talent from multiple genres, held at the Hill Wheatley Plaza in downtown historic Hot Springs.
 Festival goers enjoyed the events from 10 am – 6 pm on Saturday, May 1 and from 10 am – 4 pm on Sunday, May 2.
 Special musical performances were held on Saturday evening featuring Tony Stampley and Akeem Kemp.

-This year will featured fine artists, artisans and Marketplace for fine crafts, children’s art activity area including a community wide chalk walk and love of literacy event, art demonstrations, the Hot Springs Renaissance Faire, multi-cultural storytelling and performance, and free, family-friendly entertainment.
+2021 featured fine artists, artisans and Marketplace for fine crafts, a children’s art activity area including a community wide chalk walk and love of literacy event, art demonstrations, the Hot Springs Renaissance Faire, multi-cultural storytelling and performance, and free, family-friendly entertainment.
 Food trucks were onsite for food and beverage purchases.

 CDC Covid precaution recommendations were followed by asking visitors to wear face coverings, providing hand sanitizer, and allowing more space for social distancing.
 Attendance was monitored to ensure social distancing recommendations were followed.